COMMENTS FROM PAST TOUR MEMBERS WHO HAVE EXCELLED IN THE MUSIC FIELD

 Caren Levine has been Assistant Conductor / Principal Pianist at the Metropolitan Opera House since 2002, and is a member of the faculty at the Marlboro Music Festival.
 MORE INFO

-DAVID ARRIVEE, 1986 "Reflecting on the SOA trip, I would say there are few experiences in life that can compete with travel to other countries.
+DAVID ARRIVEE, SOA 1986 "Reflecting on the SOA trip, I would say there are few experiences in life that can compete with travel to other countries.
 After my first taste of travel with SOA, I made a point of living abroad (in Germany) and of trying to experience other cultures first hand.
 Living abroad makes you take a new look at everything you take for granted: your idea of home, of landscape, of family, your sense of what it means to belong to a place and serve your community.
 Living in Europe also brings a far deeper and more visceral sense of history than one finds in, say, California.
 Plus, it's an amazing adventure to simply get by in land where nothing is familiar.

 Thanks for giving me my first taste of Europe!
 I might have been young, but the curiosity the trip awoke still drives me, and I'm certainly not done traveling yet!"